How to write a legacy letter

 Here’s some ideas to think about before you write your letter.
 You may think of other things as you start to write.

 Once you’re happy with your letter, it should be marked to be opened after your passing and safely stored.
-Your legacy letter will not be a part of your legal will, however it can be stored with your will in The Victorian Will Bank.
+Your legacy letter will not be a part of your legal will, however it can be stored with your will in The Victorian Will and Powers of Attorney Registry.